xie186/fragmatic/README.md

 ### Installation

 This software requires Perl5 with standard modules to be installed.
 It assumes the perl binary to be present at /usr/bin/perl.
-If this is not the location of the perl binary, please edit the first line (following "#!") in fragmatic.pl accordingly.

 ## -------------------------